OneKey-Network/addressability-framework/mvp-spec/model/get-id-prefs-response.md

 </td>
 <td>

-The domain name of the receiver of this request (the operator domain name)
+The domain name of the receiver of this request (the website)

 **Examples:**